ministryofjustice/security-guidance/docs/email-blocklist-process.md

 ## Impact assessment

-Any blocklist object **SHOULD** be defined so as to not result in widespread email failures.
+Any blocklist object **should** be defined so as to not result in widespread email failures.
 For example, it would not be helpful to block the whole of `@gmail.com`.
-Each blocklist object **SHOULD** be examined, taking into account the characteristics of the specific blocklist, and relevant intelligence sources.
+Each blocklist object **should** be examined, taking into account the characteristics of the specific blocklist, and relevant intelligence sources.

-Senders that have an established history of clean or legitimate emails, but have recently been sending emails of concern, **SHOULD NOT** be added automatically or instantly to the blocklist.
-Instead, the sender **SHOULD** be 'quarantined' by the affected email system.
+Senders that have an established history of clean or legitimate emails, but have recently been sending emails of concern, **should not** be added automatically or instantly to the blocklist.
+Instead, the sender **should** be 'quarantined' by the affected email system.

 ## Avoiding the use of blocklists